-How are subscriptions to professional and trade organisations treated for tax purposes, and what determines whether or not your membership of a particular organisation is tax-deductible?
+How are subscriptions to professional and trade organisations treated for tax purposes?
+And what determines whether or not your membership of a particular organisation is tax-deductible?

 Expenses basics

-Your company may be able to pay the cost of membership, with no tax implications if your membership is providing a benefit for the business (and you would not otherwise have joined as an individual).
+Your limited company may be able to pay the cost of membership, with no tax implications if your membership is providing a benefit for the business (and you would not otherwise have joined as an individual).

-According to HMRC EIM32900, the costs of membership are tax-deductible if “the activities of the body are of direct benefit to, or concern the profession practised in, the performance of the duties of the employment.”
+if the activities of the body are of direct benefit to, or concern the profession practised in, the performance of the duties of the employment.

-Importantly, subscription fees are tax-deductible only if the organisation appears on HMRC’s approved ‘List 3’ – Approved professional organisations and learned societies.
+Subscription fees are tax-deductible only if the organisation appears on HMRC’s approved ‘List 3’ – Approved professional organisations and learned societies.

 You can browse the list here.

-There have been several instances where professional associations have not been approved by HMRC, the most recent being the Professional Golfers’ Association (PGA).
-In a recent case, the First Tier Tribunal decided that the main purpose of PGA membership was to increase members’ earning potential, rather than improving their golfing ability, and upheld HMRC’s decision to disallow members to claim tax relief on their subscriptions.
+In a recent case, the First Tier Tribunal decided that the main purpose of PGA membership was to increase members’ earning potential, rather than improve their golfing ability.

 As most of our visitors are contractors, we asked the organisation why this is the case:

-“The reason IPSE fees aren’t deductible is that HMRC rules state that only recognised professional bodies fees are deductible from corporation tax.
+The reason IPSE fees aren’t deductible is that HMRC rules state that only recognised professional bodies fees are deductible from corporation tax.
 IPSE could become recognised but if we did that we would have to agree to give HMRC our membership list every year.
-We won’t do that.”
+We won’t do that.

-Further Information
+Further details

 For more technical details on the tax treatment of professional subscriptions, refer to HMRC EIM32915.